dylanpinn/dotfiles/README.md

 ## Installation / Apply Updates

+First step to get this setup on new machine is to clone the repo down into a, directory such as `~/.dotfiles`.

 To install the dotfiles or apply changes run `make` with no arguments from the project root.
 This will linters of the files and then run `chezmoi apply -v` to apply updates.